 The officially registered IANA Media type for U3D is model/u3d.

-ISO TC 171 SC 2 WG 7 is currently developing a PDF 2.0 extension (ISO 24064) which defines how to use STEP (AP242) with PDF 2.0.
-STEP is developed and maintained by a different ISO technical committee (TC 184) than the ISO technical committee responsible for PDF (TC 171).
+ISO/TS 24064 is a PDF 2.0 extension that defines how to use STEP (AP242) with PDF 2.0.
+STEP is developed and maintained by a different ISO technical committee (ISO TC 184) than the ISO technical committee responsible for PDF (ISO TC 171).
 Like other ISO standards, STEP is copyrighted by ISO and is not freely available.
 However, the 10303 EXPRESS schemas are freely available, as are the recommended practices for implementers.

 The officially registered IANA Media types for STEP are model/step, model/step+xml, model/step+zip, and model/step-xml+zip.

 PDF 1.7 introduced interactive 3D support using the U3D file format.
-PDF 2.0 expanded 3D support to include the ISO PRC format, and an ISO extension will soon be published supporting STEP (AP242) 3D models.
+PDF 2.0 expanded 3D support to include the ISO PRC format, and an ISO extension supporting STEP (AP242) 3D models was published.

 ISO Group Responsible: ISO TC171 SC2 WG7